Pitt-IshiharaLab/compressiontools/README.md

 You will find that M44test dataset shrinks from 607MB to 110MB.
 This is a ~82% reduction in file size!

-### Python script for batch conversion and compression
+## Utility scripts for batch compression

+Pre-requisite: `bfconvert -compression Jetraw` is working in your environment.

 To process all image files in a given directory, we will use a Python script that makes multiple calls of bfconvert.